krathalan/krack/README.md

 `krack-postpull.sh` specifically is useful for applying custom patches to PKGBUILDs.

 Keep in mind that Krack will check for a `krack-request-build` file immediately after the `krack-postpull.sh` script.
 If you are `cd`-ing in your Krack scripts, ensure that the `krack-request-build` file is in the final package directory after both `krack-prepull.sh` and `krack-postpull.sh` to have Krack acknowledge your build request.

+### Logs
+`krack-build` will create a log each time it is invoked containing its output.
+These logs are kept in `~/.local/share/krack/logs`.

 ### krack-build options
 ```